Course Information

 Regrade Policy

 Addition errors in the total score are always applicable for regrades.
 Regrades concerning the actual solution should be rare and are only permitted when there is a significant error.
 Please only make regrade requests when the case is strong and a significant number of points are at stake.
-Regrade requests should be submitted online via a private post on Ed within one week of when an assignment is returned to the student or within one week of when an exam is reviewed with the class.
+Regrade requests should be submitted online either through Gradescope or a private post on Ed within one week of when an assignment is returned to the student or within one week of when an exam is reviewed with the class.
 You must provide a justification for the regrade request.

 Collaboration Policy

 During in-class paper quizzes and examinations, you must do your own work.
 Talking or discussion is not permitted during the in-class paper quizzes and examinations, nor may you compare papers, copy from others, or collaborate in any way.
 Students must not discuss a quiz/exam's contents with other students who have not taken the quiz/exam.
-If prior to taking it, you are inadvertently exposed to material in an quiz/exam (by whatever means) you must immediately inform an instructor.
+If prior to taking it, you are inadvertently exposed to material in an quiz/exam (by whatever means) you must immediately inform the instructor.

 Examples of acceptable collaboration: